stable-packages/store/README.md

-The problem is that these mechanisms are shared by everything else in the application, completely exposed to everyone, and there is no mechanism to consolidate your state when they are populated by each version of your library being loaded.
+The problem is that these mechanisms are shared by everything else in the application, completely exposed to everyone, and there is no mechanism to consolidate or protect your state when they are populated by each version of your library being loaded.

 These are the problems addressed by [global-store].